esper-io/dev-docs/docs/home/console.md

 This name is actually an alias; we’ll still continue to use the Device ID under the hood.
 You can revert it to its original Device ID at any time using this same technique.

+#### Filter Button

+You can also apply filters to your Grid view by clicking on the **Filter** button.
+You can filter the list of devices managed by your console by category.
+To do so, check the boxes next to the categories you would like displayed.

+You can filter by multiple values of each value.
+For example, you can choose Group A, Policy B and Online and Offline devices which will give you a filtered list of devices in Group A which are Online and Offline and have policy B applied on them.

+Once you select the filter parameters, click **Apply** to update the Grid view.

+Custom filters to Device List view are stored locally via browser caching.
+Your sort preferences will be applied automatically when you return to this page unless you update your preferences or clear your cache.
+You can return to the unfiltered view by clicking **Reset.**

+### Download Devices List Button

+Clicking the **Download Devices List** button enables you to download the device data for your current set of devices in Grid View to an CSV or Excel spreadsheet.

+*Note: Currently, this feature is only supported for customers with up to 500 devices.*

+### Device Details Button

+Clicking the **Device Details** icon when no devices are selected brings a slide out from the right side of the screen listing the history of all commands fired by any user for the devices on the Grid.
+This section is named as Activity Feed.

+Clicking **View Results** will show more details (including the current status) of each command.
+It provides details of each command—including the devices that are currently in an In progress, Success, Queued, Failed or Cancelled state.

+If you’ve selected a single device, clicking the **Device Details** icon will show the details and activity for that device.
+The Activity tab will show all activities done on that device.
+If you selected more than one device, no details will be shown.

 ### List View

-Once you have enough devices under management, it can become cumbersome to view or sort them in 'Grid View.'
+Once you have enough devices under management, it becomes impractical to view or sort them in Grid view.

-List View enables you to see a list of all devices available on the dashboard along with configurable device information columns including online/offline status, serial number, group name, Android version, and tags.
+List View enables you to see a list of all devices available on the dashboard along with configurable device information columns including alias name, online/offline status, group name, policy name, registered date and tags.

+You can now save your custom device view for a user session including the column configuration, column filters, column sorting, and pagination.

 ![List View](./assets/NewConsole/DeviceListView.png)